-- Category 1: Populations numbering between around 25,000 and around 100,000 individuals and which do not fulfil the conditions in respect of Column A, as described above. - Category 2: Populations numbering more than around 100,000 individuals, which do not fulfil the conditions in respect of Column A, and considered to be in need of special attention as a result of: - (a) Concentration onto a small number of sites at any stage of their annual cycle; - (b) Dependence on a habitat type, which is under severe threat; - (c) Showing significant long-term decline; or - (d) Showing large fluctuations in population size or trend.
+- Category 1: Populations numbering between around 25,000 and around 100,000 individuals and which do not fulfil the conditions in respect of Column A, as described above. - Category 2: Populations numbering more than around 100,000 individuals, which do not fulfil the conditions in respect of Column A, and considered to be in need of special attention as a result of: - (a) Concentration onto a small number of sites at any stage of their annual cycle; - (b) Dependence on a habitat type, which is under severe threat; - (c) Showing long-term decline; - (d) Showing large fluctuations in population size or trend; - (e) Showing rapid short-term decline; or - (f) Being data deficient.